 Strategy #1: Keep moving to avoid an encounter.

-I know this strategy may seem antisocial and cold, but it really is the best way to avoid an uncomfortable situation altogether.
+I know this strategy may seem antisocial and cold, but it really is the best way for pet owners to avoid an uncomfortable situation altogether.
 The other person doesn't know that you're avoiding them, you just seem to be in a hurry or determined to get your dog moving at a consistent pace.

 Strategy #2: Warn them.